emike108/pokedex-mongoDB/README.md

 - Create a delete button to delete a pokemon.
 On click of the delete button, the pokemon should be removed from the page.

 - Lastly, implement the 'Insert' button so you can add a pokemon to the list.

+### Progress

+- All pokemon displayed using MongoDB from step 3, need to implement filter functionality.